muhammadantor/typly-bangla-voice-typing/README.md

 | Payment | Help | System Tray |
 |---|---|---|
 | ![Payment Popup](payment-popup.png) | ![Help Screen](help-screen.png) | ![System Tray](system-tray.png) |

+## Design Principles

+- **Never guess silently.** If the engine isn't confident in what it heard, it should never quietly produce garbled or hallucinated text — output correctness is treated as more important than always returning something.
+- **Tune, don't assume.** Every timing and chunking parameter was arrived at through iterative testing against real speech patterns, not left at library defaults.
+- **Degrade gracefully.** AI enhancement is optional — if no LLM is configured or a provider fails, Typly still returns clean raw transcription rather than failing the whole action.
+- **Protect the business model, not just the code.** Licensing is treated as a first-class engineering concern, not an afterthought bolted on at the end.
+- **The user should never wonder if it's broken.** Expected behaviors that look like bugs (permission prompts, GPU-only acceleration) are documented plainly instead of left to guesswork.

 ## What Makes Typly Different